 It’s not uncommon to meet with attorneys for a consultation to determine if you are a good fit for moving forward.
 However, it’s important to know that an attorney’s time is rarely, if ever, free.
 You should expect to pay a fee for the consultation.
-This fee will vary based on the attorney, and will include factors such as their experience and even your location.
+This fee will vary based on the attorney and will include factors such as their experience and even your location.

-Once you are ready to move forward with your attorney, you may pay a flat fee up front based on the attorney’s estimation of how long it will take to complete the work.
+Once you are ready to move forward with your attorney, you may pay a flat fee up-front based on the attorney’s estimation of how long it will take to complete the work.
 More likely, however, you will be asked to pay a retainer.
 This is akin to paying for the work upfront, based on the estimated number of hours that the attorney expects your work to take.
 You can expect a detailed monthly statement of time worked on your case, with the hourly rate deducted from the prepaid retainer.
-If the work takes longer than anticipated, you will be informed of this and will be able to make a decision about how to proceed.
+If the work takes longer then anticipated, you will be informed of this and will be able to make a decision about how to proceed.

 Don’t let the idea of a retainer scare you.
-Two to three appointments of roughly an hour each are the general ballpark of what you may expect for a consultation, presentation and review of documents, and review of the finalized plan.
+Two to three appointments of roughly an hour each are the general ballpark of what you may expect for a consultation, presentation, and review of documents, and review of the finalized plan.
 This will vary based on your personal situation, of course, but this should give you an idea of what to expect in a general sense.

-After the plan is written and finalized, you won’t need to check in again until you either experience a major life event, such as the birth of a child, purchase of a property, or payoff of a loan.
+After the plan is written and finalized, you won’t need to check in again until you either experience a major life event, such as the birth of a child, the purchase of a property, or payoff of a loan.
 You may also wish to check in with your attorney once every few years or so to review everything and make sure that your existing plan still reflects your wishes and financial situation.